JoeySchouten/bubble-levelgen/README.md

     treat_as_fill : bool, optional
-        a flag used to determine whether to use the apply fill method rather than the apply element method if True, make sure to supply a fill as single long list that spans your playing field (default = False) override : bool, optional
+        a flag used to determine whether to use the apply fill method rather than the apply element method if True, make sure to supply a fill as single long list that spans your playing field (default = False)
+    allowed_colors: list[int], optional
+        a list of valid choices for when the design uses letter variables.
+If provided as [], it will pick a random color instead (default = [])
+    override : bool, optional
         a flag used to make the element overwrite any existing bubbles (default = False)